git-town/git-town/website/src/all-commands.md

 - [git town kill](commands/kill.md) - delete a feature branch
 - [git town rename-branch](commands/rename-branch.md) - rename a branch
-- [git repo](commands/repo.md) - view the Git repository in the browser
+- [git town repo](commands/repo.md) - view the Git repository in the browser

 ### Stacked changes

 _Commands to develop, review, and ship parts of a larger feature as multiple connected branches._

 - [git town append](commands/append.md) - create a new feature branch as a child of the current branch
 - [git town prepend](commands/prepend.md) - create a new feature branch between the current branch and its parent
 - [git town set-parent](commands/set-parent.md) - change the parent of a feature branch
 - [git town diff-parent](commands/diff-parent.md) - display the changes made in